vcaldas/Roll4Me/README.md

 Roll4Me Bot
 ===========

 A python dice rolling bot for Telegram.

-# RollEm Telegram Bot
-A polyhedral dice rolling bot for [Telegram](https://telegram.org).
 To use this bot in Telegram, [click here](https://telegram.me/Roll4Me_bot).
 This bot was built to enable playing tabletop roleplaying games (RPGs) over Telegram.

 ## Usage
  * `/roll NdF` : Roll N dice with F Faces